Franz Josef / Waiau

-Franz Josef / Waiau is a small town in the West Coast region of the South Island of New Zealand.
+Franz Josef (officially Franz Josef / Waiau) is a small town in the West Coast region of the South Island of New Zealand.
 Whataroa is 32 km to the north-east, and the township of Fox Glacier is 23 km to the south-west.
 The Waiho River runs from the Franz Josef Glacier to the south, through the town, and into the Tasman Sea to the north-west.

 Name

 Local Māori called the area Waiau, which means swirling waters.

-In the 1860s Sir Julius von Haast named the Franz Josef Glacier in honour of the Emperor of Austria Franz Josef I of Austria.
+In the 1860s Sir Julius von Haast named the Franz Josef Glacier in honour of the Emperor of Austria Franz Joseph I of Austria.
+Though, the glacier and town should have been spelled with a "ph", the area was often misspelled with an "f" and the misspelling gradually became common usage.

 The town Franz Josef was then named after the glacier.

 Following the passage of the Ngāi Tahu Claims Settlement Act 1998, the name of the town was officially altered to Franz Josef / Waiau.